jlingford/hyddb_web/README.md

 ## Installing and hosting the HydDB locally

 You can use Docker to host the website locally on your own machine.
+We recommend this if you expect to be running a large number of sequences through the classifier tool.

-Make sure you have Docker installed and is running (this may require running `systemctl start docker`).
+**Requirements**: make sure you have Docker installed and is running (this may require running `systemctl start docker`).

 ### Option 1: Pull the Docker image